ietf-scitt/charter/ietf-scitt-charter.md

 Milestones
 ==========
 * Architecture and Terminology
+* Use Cases, Security Objectives, and concise Threat Model
 * Information and Interaction Models
 * Countersigning Format for Claim Registration
 * HTTP-based REST API for Request-Response Interactions